-- 1. Oral presentation of the assigned paper (60 pts = 45 pts from peer audience evaluation + 5 pts from teammate evaluation, 10 pts from professor evaluation): - Audience peer evaluation (45 pts).
-Your peers in the audience will submit a Peer Audience Evaluation Form with via canvas to evaluate your presentation.
-The form asks you to evaluate nine aspect of the presentation on a scale 1 to 5.
+- Oral presentation of the assigned paper (50 pts = 45 pts from peer evaluation + 5 pts from teammate evaluation): Your presentation will be graded based on the insight your demonstrated, the clarity of the presentation, the quality of your slides, the effectiveness of your QA session and the perception of your teammates on your performance.
+This section will be evaluated by your peer audience and your teammates. - Audience peer evaluation (45 pts).
+Your peers in the audience will submit an Audience Evaluation Form via canvas to evaluate your presentation.
+See template grading rubrics.
 Every member of the team will share the same credit. - Teammate peer evaluation (5 pts) will be based on teammates' evaluation.
 Your teammates will evaluate your presentation and preparation on a scale 1 to 5.
 The average value will be your credit in this category.
+This credit will likely vary for members in the same team. - 2.
+In-class iClicker questions (32 pts = 24 pts for participation + 8 pts for correctness).
+There will be a total 18 multiple-choice iClicker questions for the entire course, two per lecture (except the first week).
+The first question will typically take place within 10 minutes of the starting time, to check very basic facts of the paper.
+The second question will typically take place at the end of the presentation, to check your understanding about the paper. - If you submit an incorrect response for a poll, you will earn 1.5 points for participation. - o If you submit the correct response for a poll, you will earn 2 points (0.5 point for correctness).

+- \circ If you do not submit a response, you will earn zero point for the question. - Submission of audience peer evaluation (7 pts): for each seminar that you are not presenting, you are asked to submit an Audience Evaluation Form to rate/comment on the quality of the presentation.
+There are a total seven evaluation forms to submit for the course, and each submission will earn you 1-point credit. - 4.
+Professionalism/course citizenship (10 pts).
+At the conclusion of the course Professor Hui will assign up to 10 points credit evaluating your performance/professionalism/course citizenship from his perspective based on the form below.
 This credit will likely vary for members in the same team.

-- Professor evaluation (10 pts).
-At the conclusion of the course Professor Hui will assign up to 10 points credit based on your quality of presentation, the effort during the preparation stage and your course citizenship.
-This credit will likely vary for members in the same team. - 2.
-In-class questions (32 pts = 24 pts for participation + 8 pts for correctness).
-There will be a total 18 multiple-choice questions for the entire course, two per lecture (except the first week).
-The first question will typically be given within 10 minutes of the starting time, to check very basic facts of the paper.
-The second quiz will typically take place at the end of the presentation, to check your understanding about the paper. - If you submit an incorrect response for a question, you will earn 1.5 points for participation. - If you submit the correct response for a question, you will earn 2 points (0.5 point for correctness). - o If you do not submit a response, you will earn 0 point for the question. - 3.
-Submission of audience peer evaluation (7 pts): for each seminar that you are not presenting, you are asked to submit a Peer Audience Evaluation Form to rate/comment on the quality of the presentation.
-There are a total 7 evaluation forms to submit for the course, and each submission will earn you 1 point.